liuming50/meta-acrn-manifest/README.md

 ```
 $ cd ~/acrn-workspace
-$ ./setup -a /path/to/your/celadon
+$ ./setup -a /path/to/your/celadon-source
 $ MACHINE=apl-nuc bitbake sos-image-weston
 ```

-in which, /path/to/your/celadon is where your Celadon Android source locates at, please refer to [Build Celadon from source](https://01.org/projectceladon/documentation/getting_started/build-source)
+in which, /path/to/your/celadon-source is where your Celadon Android source locates at, please refer to [Build Celadon from source](https://01.org/projectceladon/documentation/getting_started/build-source)

+Notice: there is a bug in Poky WIC, when run 'wic rm' in a Docker container with aufs storage driver, please refer to "Known issues" section bout the bug.
+So please try build natively on your host if you run into that issue within Docker build.

 # Build the source directly on host (Only verified on Ubuntu-16.04 LTS)